Ukraine crisis will be 'game changer' for NATO

 Rather than keeping large numbers of forces in eastern Europe, NATO could rotate forces from other NATO allies to the region while preparing to reinforce quickly if needed.

-"There may be a need to increase forward presence, including a more institutionalised rotational scheme, maybe combined with pre-positioned equipment in ... the front-line states," the senior NATO official said.
+"There may be a need to increase forward presence, including a more institutionalized rotational scheme, maybe combined with pre-positioned equipment in ... the front-line states," the senior NATO official said.

 Another change will be more regular exercises, simulating the perceived threat from Russia.
 The alliance will also look at speeding up the response time of its rapid reaction force.